 Empower The Kids

 Rather than just arranging everything yourself, empower your children by asking for their input.
-Not only will the holiday be more enjoyable for them, they’ll also be more enthusiastic about it if they’ve been involved in the planning process.
+Not only will the family holiday be more enjoyable for them, they’ll also be more enthusiastic about it if they’ve been involved in the planning process.

 Remember that parts of the country are high risk malaria zones, thankfully these are few and far between.